 Some examples of simple but effective activities to help students understand better concepts identified as being challenging.
 Here are examples that might help you with Sig Digs, Kinematics, and Vectors.
-All activities are involve kinaesthetic experiences, to bring class to life.
+All activities are involve kinesthetic experiences, to bring class to life.
 Give it a try if you teach Physics!

 Related Resources: